aerickt/steno-dictionaries/README.md

  - `PWET/KWRER` (better) ❌
     - Instead use `PWE/TER` or `PWET/*ER`

+> There may still be entries that seem to contradict the basic syllable splitting rules; I'd recommend not using these as these are only remenants of main.json style syllable splitting that I am accustomed to.

 Other notes:
  - Words beginning with "ex" can be written with `EBGS` or some form of `EBG/S`
     - For a word such as exile, the X sound is made up of k and s.
 Doubling the S would not be permitted, so it is written as `EBG/SAOEUL` or `EBG/SAO*EUL` if it is pronounced like a Z